marklister/teredo-ddns-client/README.md

 The source code for this client is about 10 lines.
 Less than the readme.

+##Similar Alternatives

+You might try the service offered by [dyndnsix.org](https://dyndnsix.org).
+It's an ip6 curl or wget driven ddns service which is pretty cool.
+If I'd known about it I wouldn't have bothered to write this client (although it was also an exercise in scala).
+Cool features:

+* Free.
+* Registration free (or optional).
+No traditional username/password!
+* Optionally secure.
+* Excellent function to complexity ratio.

 ##How to build

 Run `sbt compile assembly` from the root of the directory.
 This will package the scala library and the ddns client into FreeDns-assembly-1.0.jar.
 If you don't want to build you can just copy the jar file.